jonnor/ESC-CNN-microcontroller/report/report.md

 The sum of all the noise is referred to as Environmental noise.

-Environmental noise is the summary of noise pollution from outside, caused by transport, industrial and recreational activities.
+Environmental noise is the summary of noise pollution from all sources, such as transportation, construction, industry and recreational activities.

-## Regulation

-Environmental noise is a type of noise pollution, and is regulated.

-In the EU, Environmental noise is regulated Environmental Noise Directive (2002/49/EC)[@EuNoiseDirective].

-The purpose of the directive is to:

-* determine peoples exposure to environmental noise
-* ensuring that information on environmental noise and its effects is available to the public
-* preventing and reducing environmental noise where necessary
-* preserving environmental noise quality where it is good

-The Directive requires Member States to prepare and publish noise maps and noise management action plans every 5 years for urban areas and major road, railways and airports.

-The Directive does not set limit or target values, nor does it prescribe the measures to be included in the action plans.
-This is up to authorities of each individual Member State.
+(road, railroad, airplanes)

+In addition to long-term sources there may also be short-term or intermitted.

+Short term or occasional noise sourc es may be considered noise nuisance. such as from music venues may not be

 ## Health impact

+![Health impacts of noise at different severity levels[@NoiseStressConcept]](./img/noiseseverity.png)

-According to European Commission introduction on the Health effects of Noise [@EuNoiseHealthEffects], Noise pollution the second environmental cause of health problems in Europe, after air pollution.
+According to European Commission[@EuNoiseHealthEffects], Noise pollution the second environmental cause of health problems in Europe, after air pollution.

+`TODO: how many people affected`

 Sleepers that are exposed to night noise levels above 40dB on average throughout the year can suffer health effects like sleep disturbance and awakenings.
 Above 55dB long-term average exposure, noise can trigger elevated blood pressure and lead to ischemic heart disease.
 The WHO has set a Night Noise Guideline level for Europe at 40 dB $L_{night}$.

-According to a report done on behalf of the European Commision[@RVIMTransportationNoise]
+According to a report done on behalf of the European Commission[@RVIMTransportationNoise]

 "The exposure to transportation noise in Europe led in 2011 to about 900 thousand cases of hypertension and 40 thousand hospital admissions due to cardiovascular disease and stroke"